The University reimburses employees for meals during travel on University business and for meals required as part of their ordinary business.

 Business meals hosted by CU involving certain external parties

 The University will pay for approved, necessary and reasonable business meal expenditures that are hosted by and paid for by a CU employee and include guests, business colleagues, donors, and prospective employees which results in a business benefit to the University.
 Examples are limited to fundraising, recruitment, and recognition of a speaker.
 These may occur either locally or during out of town travel.

-Except under rare circumstances, these meals should not exceed $100 per person, excluding tips and tax.
-Any meal costs in excess of the per meal threshold (by no more than 50%) require Supplemental Approval.
-All policy exceptions not listed as eligible for Supplemental Approval, or any requests for exception of amounts that exceed the thresholds allowable for Supplemental Approval, still require a formal written exception request approved by a Senior Departmental Officer for documentation and evaluation by Accounts Payable.
+Except under rare circumstances, these meals should not exceed $150 per person, excluding tips and tax.
+Any meal costs in excess of the per meal threshold will require a formal written exception request approved by a Senior Departmental Officer for documentation and evaluation by Accounts Payable.
 In all cases, the amount above the threshold must be segregated to the appropriate ARC account.